Buildings of Île Saint-Louis along Quai de Bethune, photo Hotel de Lutece

 Nearby, Hôtel de Lauzun is open for occasional visits and exhibitions.
 Inside, the original 17th-century decor is still intact, right down to the gold-leaf ceilings and the salon where Baudelaire and Théophile Gautier once dabbled in hashish experiments.

 Even lesser-known addresses impress.
 Hôtel Lefranc de Pompignan, on Rue Saint-Louis en l'Île, boasts one of the island's most elegant doorways.
-But it's not all grandeur — a few buildings still carry signs of their merchant past, with worn shopfronts and curious iron hooks once used for trade signs.
+But it's not all grandeur on the island — a few buildings still carry signs of their merchant past, with worn shopfronts and curious iron hooks once used for trade signs.

 Notre Dame, statue of Geneviève, Pont Sully, and Île Saint-Louis, photo Hotel Saint-Louis en L'Îsle